Fred's ImageMagick Scripts

 ................. default is no pseudocoloring

--m .... mode .... mode for matchfile output; choices are: draw or overlay;
+-m .... mode .... mode for matchfile output; choices are: draw, overlay or

-................. draw colored box at best match location or
+................. best; draw colored box at best match location, overlay

-................. overlay the small image at match location on a one half
+................. the small image at match location on a one half transparent

-................. transparent large image; default=draw
+................. default=draw

 -c .... color ... color to use for drawing box on large image where best